IEA Wind TCP Task 45

 Our objectives

 The objective of the IEA Wind Task 45 is to identify and mitigate the barriers to the recycling of wind turbine blades.
-The task focuses on producing tangible results such as recommended practices and guidelines that can be used by practitioners.
+The task addresses specific challenges and aims to deliver tangible outcomes, such as recommended practices that practitioners can readily apply.

 Key topics